IBera/IBera/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on Evolutio
+- 🔭 I’m currently working on Axpo
-- 🌱 I’m currently learning Azure and Jenkins
+- 🌱 I’m currently learning Azure and Terraform
 - 👯 I’m looking to collaborate on project related with that technologies

 <!--